jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 }
 {% endhighlight %}

-If two threads were to execute the code at the function at the same time, the results could look like this (in pseudocode):
+If two threads were to execute the function at the same time, the results could look like this (in pseudocode):

 {% highlight cpp %}
 int global_val = 1;